-UNT has extensive resources to help student succeed academically and personally.
+UNT has extensive resources to help students succeed academically and personally.
 Below are just a few of the campus resources UNT provides that we think are very important to our Non-Traditional, Commuter, and Graduate students.

 Several offices, including Student Financial Aid and Scholarships, Dean of Students, Student Activities, and the Registrar's Offices, have extended hours during the Fall and Spring semesters.
 An after-hours message line at (940) 565-2648 is offered through the Dean of Students Office.
 All messages are forwarded the next day.
 Many campus offices also have voicemail